andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 1. Draw the root, which is the end literal to be derived.
 2. Analyze the children using depth first search:
-   1. if the node is part of our KB a we are happy with it and we mark it with a check mark.
+   1. if the node is part of our KB  we are happy with it and we mark it with a check mark.
    2. elif the node is derivable and is not in the Goal List we add it to the Goal List and derive it.
    3. elif the node is already in the goal list we end the search for that node
    4. elif the node is not in the Goal List, is not part of the KB, and is not derivable we mark it with an X.